f-person/git-blame.nvim/README.md

 * `:GitBlameEnable` enables git blame messages,
 * `:GitBlameDisable` disables git blame messages.

+#### Copy SHA hash
+`:GitBlameCopySHA` copies the SHA hash of current line's commit into the system keyboard.

 ## Statusline integration
 The plugin provides you with two functions which you can incorporate into your statusline of choice: